Mataram West Nusa Tenggara, Indonesia Travel Guide

 Cultural immersion a short drive away.

 The city's climate, like the other part of Lombok, is tropical, characterized by a distinct dry season and a rainy season.
-This influences both agricultural arrangements and tourism seasons.
+This influences both agricultural arrangements plus tourism seasons.
 The surrounding sea offers fresh seafood, a staple in local cuisine, and supports local fishing communities.
-Mataram's urban environment integrates with these environmental and agricultural elements, showing a symbiotic relationship between the city and its island home.
+Mataram's urban environment integrates with these related to the environment and agricultural elements, showing a symbiotic relationship between the city and its island home.

 Surrounding Mataram, vast agricultural lands, mainly rice paddies, sustain the local population.
 These green expanses offer a pleasant contrast to the city's urban bustle.